 The Impact of Financial Advice Certification on Investment Choices

-financial behavior, financial advising, certified financial planners, fiduciary duties, consumer trust
+effects of financial education, financial status and behavior, financial advising, certified financial planners, fiduciary duties, consumer trust

 The purpose of this study is to investigate whether a professional designation affects consumer choice behavior within the area of investment decision making.
 Forty-six participants were endowed with real money and received hypothetical investment advice from a certified financial planner (CFP) Professional and a stockbroker.
 Among low-income households, advice from a CFP altered investor choice behavior within hypothetical education and retirement savings accounts.
 When participants made investment decisions using education funds and received advice from a CFP, the mean expected value of their investment choices was $43,913, compared to $25,870 given advice from a stockbroker.
 When investment decisions were made using retirement funds, the average expected value given advice from a CFP and a stockbroker was $53,424 and $33,207, respectively.
 If an investor was risk-neutral or risk-seeking, investment choices were improved when advice was rendered by a CFP relative to a stockbroker.